What is mobility data, and why is it important?

 Mobility data helps to understand trends and patterns of footfall and vehicle traffic.
 You can split these based on geographical areas, age, gender, and other factors, helping to understand the audience before making decisions.

-Human mobility data helps to augment decision-making by finding opportunities you may have never known existed.
-For example, you can quantify the local market size, catchment area, and footfall traffic.
-These can point to opportunities based on actual data rather than "gut feel."
+Mobility data helps augment decision-making by uncovering and predicting existing and growing trends in behavior.
+By quantifying the local market size, catchment area, and footfall traffic your business can discover opportunities based on actual data rather than "gut feel."

 4. Future forecasting

 Mobility data can show the historical movements in particular areas, putting you in a position to predict the future regarding revenue.
-Such data can be pivotal in retail estate planning and investment opportunities.
+Such data is pivotal in retail estate planning and investment opportunities.

 5. Benchmarking